Last updated on April 17th, 2023 at 12:58 am

 - /expires:never – means the account will never expire (note account NOT password will never expire)

 - /fullname:”Local Admin Account” – full name details for the local account

 When you have completed this, you should have something that looks a little like this:

 Now when the task sequence runs through it will run this command and add the local user.
-Note that this will add the user add a “Standard” user, if you want to then make this user (or any other local user) as a local administrator then take a look at our guide for this here.
+Note that this will add the user as a “Standard” user, if you want to then make this user (or any other local user) a local administrator then take a look at our guide for this here.